haowu97/netlify/content/posts/Courses20-21/InternationalFinance/04InterestRateParity.en.md

 If people expect the euro to appreciate in the future, then the expected rate of return on euros therefore increases (for given interest rates).

 - An **expected appreciation** of a currency leads to an **actual appreciation today** (but not necessarily to the full degree)
+    - The previous figure can also be used to demonstrate how this change affects the equilibrium.
 - An **expected depreciation** of a currency leads to an **actual depreciation today** (but not necessarily to the full degree)

 ## Covered  Interest Parity